Carnival of Venice: the cancellation opens the possibility of a more sustainable tourism

 OVERTOURISM

 Overtourism basically means: too many people visiting the same place at the same time.
-One may think that no amount of tourists can be bad, but if we are thinking of millions of people walking around the city major historic spots like the Rialto Bridge and St.Marks Square; it can become pretty nasty.
+One may thing that no amounts of tourist can be bad, but if we are thinking of millions of people flooding the historic city major spots like the Rialto Bridge and St.Marks Square; it can become pretty nasty.

-Furthermore, the increase of cheap flights many times means that tourists go to Venice to visit for short periods of time, and sometimes even for the night only.
+Furthermore, the increase of cheap flights many times means that tourist would go to Venice to visit for short period of times, and sometimes even for the night only.
 The impact of mass tourism into the city has risen the costs of life for the residents.
 Due to the increase in costs of life, many residents of the historic centre have been forced to moved.
 In 2008, there were 60.000 registered residents, and ten years later the number dropped to 53.000.

 NEW WAYS OF THINKING TOURISM